What is Plays in Progress?

-How it works is really simple: you (the playwright) have a project you’re working on that you feel could use some outside consultation.
+How it works is really simple: you (the dramatist) have a project you’re working on that you feel could use some outside consultation.
 You go to our Faculty Page of the PIP program, read the faculty bios and discover the genre tags below the bio (these are specific areas of interest for each of our faculty).
 You then complete an application on-line, upload your creative material, request a first and second choice for faculty member and we do the rest.
 Let’s break it down in steps for you:

 Our staff reviews the application – not the creative material -- to ensure all areas of the application are complete.

-David reads Sharon’s script.
+Morgan reads Lee’s script.

-David completes a written evaluation through electronic form provided by DGI.
+Morgan completes a written evaluation through electronic form provided by DGI.

-David provides copy to DGI.
+Morgan provides copy to DGI.

-Sharon has five business days to ask any follow up questions via email.
+Lee has five business days to ask any follow up questions via email.